Jill Alper: Career

 She later served as the Deputy Iowa Field Director for Dukakis' presidential campaign.

-She served as strategist to Detroit Mayor Dave Bing and Governor Jennifer Granholm of Michigan in both of her races and is a member of the Democratic National Committee.
+She served as a strategist to Detroit Mayor Dave Bing and Governor Jennifer Granholm of Michigan in both of her races and is a member of the Democratic National Committee.

-Alper co-founded the Women's Information Network in 1989.
+In 1989, Alper co-founded the Women's Information Network.
 In 1993, she received the Women of Distinction Award from the American Association of University Women.
 In 2010, she was named to the Aristotle Campaign Dream Team.

-Politico highlights Jill Alper as a "Featured Caucus Member" in their American politics blog, the Politico Caucus.
+Alper has been highlighted by Politico as a "Featured Caucus Member" in their American politics blog the Politico Caucus.

 2016 Election

-In the 2016 Democratic Party presidential primaries, Alper served as one of Michigan's 17 superdelegates, pledging support to Democratic Presidential Candidate Hillary Clinton.
+In the 2016 Democratic Party presidential primaries, Alper served as one of Michigan's 17 superdelegates.
+She pledged support to Democratic Presidential Candidate Hillary Clinton.

 Personal life

-She married David Katz, former Deputy Wayne County Executive for Edward H. McNamara, who managed the campaign of then Attorney General Jennifer Granholm for governor in 2002, in 2004.
+In 2004, Alper married David Katz.
+A former Deputy Wayne County Executive for Edward H. McNamara, Katz also managed the gubernatorial campaign of Attorney General Jennifer Granholm in 2002.
 They reside in Grosse Pointe, Michigan, with their son and stepson.